rmbolger/Posh-IBCLI/README.md

 # Install

-To install the latest development version from git, use the following command in PowerShell v3:
+To install the latest development version from git, use the following command in PowerShell v3 or later:

 ```
 iex (invoke-restmethod https://raw.githubusercontent.com/rmbolger/Posh-IBCLI/master/instdev.ps1)
 ```

-If you're on PowerShell v5, you can install the [latest release](https://www.powershellgallery.com/packages/Posh-IBCLI) from the PowerShell Gallery:
+You can also find the [latest release](https://www.powershellgallery.com/packages/Posh-IBCLI) version in the PowerShell Gallery.
+If you're on PowerShell v5 or later, you can install it with `Install-Module`.

 ```
 Install-Module -Name Posh-IBCLI